Battle of Trevilian Station: June 11, 1864

 At dawn on June 11, Hampton was awakened by Rosser and Butler to the sound of bugles stirring the enemy.
 The two Confederate brigade commanders had already roused their men.
 Rosser asked, "General, what do you propose to do today, if I may inquire?"
 Hampton replied, "I propose to fight!"

-Hampton was told by Black Union orderly, spying for General Rosser in Union HQs, that Sheridan's force would approach the railroad from the direction of Clayton's Store and he knew that there were two roads leading south from that crossroads location, both through thick woods.
+Hampton was told by a slave, who had worked as a servant for both General Rosser and Union officers, that Sheridan's force would approach the railroad from the direction of Clayton's Store and he knew that there were two roads leading south from that crossroads location, both through thick woods.
 One road led to Trevilian Station and the other to Louisa Court House.
 Hampton devised a plan in which he would split his divisions across the roads and converge on the enemy at the crossroads, pushing Sheridan back to the North Anna River.
 Hampton took two of his brigades (Butler's and Wright's) with him from Trevilian with his third (Rosser's) remaining on his left to prevent flanking.
 The other division under Fitzhugh Lee was ordered to advance from Louisa Court House, making up the right flank.

 While the Confederates began their advance, Sheridan started his.
 Torbert's brigades under Merritt and Devin moved down the road to Trevilian Station while his third, Custer's, advanced toward Louisa Court House.
 The first contact occurred on the Trevilian Road as the 4th South Carolina Cavalry of Butler's Brigade clashed with Merritt's skirmish line.
 Hampton dismounted his men and pushed the skirmishers back into the thick woods, expecting Fitzhugh Lee to arrive on his right at any minute.
 However, Hampton was severely outnumbered and soon he was forced back.
 Eventually Wright's Brigade joined in the close-quarter fighting in the thick brush, but after several hours they also were pushed back within sight of Trevilian Station.
 Some of Hampton's staff officers grumbled that Fitz Lee had not come to Hampton's aid as expected because of his unwillingness to support any superior officer other than J.E.B.
 Stuart.